Attractions of the Oakland Area

 Come enjoy a large baked potato with all the toppings

-GREAT PRIZES for winners!
-LOTS OF FUN FOR THE ENTIRE FAMILY !
+GREAT PRIZES!
+LOTS OF FUN FOR THE ENTIRE FAMILY

 sponsored by OCRT (Oakland Community Resource Team volunteers)

 2nd Saturday each year - May 10, 2014

 Annual Oakland Car Show & Shine Downtown